 Canada's regulatory environment is a complex web that interweaves federal and provincial bodies with local and international organizations involved in the regulatory approval process.
 Regulatory authorities are assuming an ever-increasing profile in business today, taking a more proactive role and gaining increasing influence over how business is conducted in Canada and around the world.
 Many major projects simply cannot proceed until numerous regulatory approvals are obtained.
-Our regulatory practice is set up to assist clients at local, national and international levels, and is comprised of lawyers with experience across the broad spectrum of regulated activities, including energy, telecommunications, natural resources, utilities, health, labour, environmental, First Nations, transportation, finance, insurance and food, drugs and medical devices.
+Our regulatory practice is set up to assist clients at local, national and international levels, and is comprised of lawyers with experience across the broad spectrum of regulated activities, including energy, telecommunications, natural resources, utilities, health, labour, environmental, First Nations, transportation, banking and financial institutions, insurance and food, drugs and medical devices.

 From offering strategic advice to helping clients address the daily operational regulations affecting their enterprises, our clients call on us to lead them through regulatory processes both large and small.
 We have extensive capabilities leading clients through complex regulatory approval processes in the energy and utilities sectors, including advising both regulatory authorities and applicants on major project developments such as oil sands facilities, upgraders, refineries, onshore and offshore pipelines, power projects, international resource developments and real estate projects and in the food and drugs sector.